antoninp/ap-query-loop/README.md

 1. **Context Consumption**: Declares `usesContext` for `query`, `queryId`, `apql/filterTax`, and `apql/filterTerm`; must reside under `core/query` or `apql/filter`.
 2. **Single Query Pass**: Server render reuses the global `$wp_query` already executed by parent Query Loop block.
 3. **Featured Image Filter**: Collects only posts with a valid featured image; respects filter context when inside APQL Filter.
+If `apql/filterTax` is a registered taxonomy, filter by term; otherwise treat it as a meta key and filter by exact meta value equality.
 4. **Rendering Cascade**:
    - Meow Gallery shortcode if available
    - Modern gallery HTML (`wp-block-gallery` + nested `wp-block-image`)